-Unfortunately, being diagnosed with ascites, will usually mean that you will not be able to qualify for a traditional term or whole life insurance policy.
-This is mainly because in most cases one won’t consider ascites a medical “condition” on its own, rather it is usually considered a “symptom” resulting form some other pre-existing medical condition such as:
+Unfortunately, being diagnosed with ascites will usually mean that you will not be able to qualify for a traditional term or whole life insurance policy.
+This is mainly because one won’t consider ascites a medical “condition” on its own in most cases.
+Rather it is usually considered a “symptom” resulting from some other pre-existing medical condition such as:

 - Heart failure,